Skip to main content

 The Business Manager Customer Group Members tab.

-9. Select the customers you want to add to the group and click Assign again.
+8. Select the customers that you want to add to the group and click Assign again.
 The customers listed added their credentials when they purchased products.
-For some merchants, the data is imported from a CRM system.
+For some merchants, import this data from a CRM system.

 The Business Manager edit Customer Group page.

-Here’s how he creates the lapsed-shoppers customer group.
+Here’s how you create the lapsed-shoppers customer group.

 The Business Manager Create New Customer Group window with a dynamic customer group.